Alston–Cobb House

-The Alston–Cobb House, now formally known as the Clarke County Historical Museum, is a historic house and local history museum in Grove Hill, Alabama.
+The Alston–Cobb House, now formally known as the Clarke County Historical Museum, is a historic house and local history museum in Grove Hill, Alabama, United States.
 It was built in 1854 by Dr. Lemuel Lovett Alston as a Greek Revival I-house, a vernacular style also known in the South as Plantation Plain.
 It is one of only four examples of an I-house to survive intact in Clarke County.
 The Alston–Cobb House was added to the Alabama Register of Landmarks and Heritage on September 1, 1978, and to the National Register of Historic Places on April 30, 1979.

 History

 Lemuel Alston migrated to Grove Hill and began the practice of medicine around 1852.
 The house was completed in 1854, shortly before his marriage to Sarah French Jackson on November 1, 1854.
 The house was subsequently owned by the Bettis, Cobb, Bumpers, and Postma families until it was purchased by the Clarke County Historical Society in 1980.
 The historical society restored the house and opened it as the Clarke County Museum in 1986.
 The museum features exhibits that cover a broad range of topics from Zeuglodon fossils to the American Civil War and an antebellum kitchen.